 - Secretive behavior

-- Missing A.A. meetings, reduced interaction with sponsor, stops working the steps
+- Missing A.A. meetings, reduced interaction with a sponsor, stops working the steps

 - Isolating behaviors